FarronF/limerick-council-meetings/meetings/2017/10/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th September 2017.md

 In proposing the motion Councillor Leddin noted the lack of available housing units on the

 market and the corresponding increase in housing waiting lists and homelessness.
+He
+---
-He--- 8
+8

 acknowledged the ongoing work of the Council in this area but stressed that the Council had